Clent-Africa/innovation-hub/README.md

 # innovation-hub
+   - Focus: Projects related to technological innovations and solutions.
+   - Contents: Prototyping tools, software projects, hardware designs, project documentation, and innovation case studies.
-This working group fosters innovation, develops new technologies, and documents the process and outcomes for future reference and replication.
+   - Purpose: Foster innovation, develop new technologies, and document the process and outcomes for future reference and replication.